“I have told you this so that my joy may be in you and your joy might be complete.” (John15:9-17).

 I checked a sample of Mother’s Day greeting cards.

-- “There is now way to be a perfect mother but a million ways to be a good one.”
+- “There is no way to be a perfect mother but a million ways to be a good one.”

-- “You know your life has changed when going to the grocery story by yourself is a vacation.”
+- “You know your life has changed when going to the grocery store by yourself is a vacation.”

 Mother’s Day began in the United States as a result of the “activism” of women in the Civil War.
-Here, journalist and public speaker, Julia Ward Howe advanced the idea of a “Mothers Day” to honor the women, including her own mother, who nursed Civil War wounded – sons, husbands, brothers.
-These women were the only recourse as “care givers” in the aftermath of this deadly war.
+Here, journalist and public speaker, Julia Ward Howe advanced the idea of a “Mothers Day” to honor the women, including her mother, who nursed Civil War wounded – sons, husbands, brothers.
+These women were the only recourse as “caregivers” in the aftermath of this deadly war.

 Interestingly, in the United Kingdom, the idea of “Mothering Day” took a different course.
-Celebrated on the 4th Sunday of Lent, so-call Laetare Sunday, this feast honors mothers but also requires a visit to that “mother church,” in one’s town – perhaps, the cathedral of the town or diocese; and to the very location of one’s own baptism.
-With the baking of special cakes covered with marzipan – the visit to “Mum” is complete recognition of one’s spiritual birth in waters of baptism – the very location for grace and family celebration.
+Celebrated on the 4th Sunday of Lent, so-call Laetare Sunday, this feast honors mothers but also requires a visit to that “mother church,” in one’s town – perhaps, the city’s cathedral; and to the very location of one’s baptism.
+With the baking of special cakes covered with marzipan – the visit to “Mum” is full recognition of one’s spiritual birth in waters of baptism – the very location for grace and family celebration.